jgeumlek/WiimoteGlue/README.md

 Also note that the infared and accelerometer readings aren't smoothed at all, so using them for controlling the mouse cursor will be noisy.

 ###I mapped buttons to the keyboard/mouse, but they aren't doing anything?

+First, note that you need to specify you wish to change the keyboard mapping instead of the gamepad one.

+    map keyboardmouse <mode> <wiimote input event> <virtual output event>

+where "<mode>" is one of the extension modes: wiimote, nunchuk, or classic.

+"keyboardmouse" names a mapping, and a mapping has all three modes.
+When no mapping name is given, the "map" command assumes you meant the "gamepad" mapping.

-Any keyboard or mouse events sent to a virtual gamepad are ignored.
+Secondly, any keyboard or mouse events sent to a virtual gamepad are ignored.
 You'll need to do one of the following:

     assign <device name> keyboardmouse